Vishwesh-Bhilare/dwm/README.md

 I use [slock](https://tools.suckless.org/slock/) for a lockscreen (build will be uploaded eventually), activated via keybind.

 My config has a few glyphs used cosmetically; for those to render properly, install a [font with extra glyphs](https://www.nerdfonts.com/#home).

-#### The [GNU Quilt](https://savannah.nongnu.org/projects/quilt/quilt/) system (used by Debian to manage patches in source packages) can be used to easily manage, apply, and reverse suckless software patches, and [this guide](https://codeberg.org/mok0/suckless-patches) (including ```suckless-patches.py```) can help download and prepare patches for use with Quilt.
-Thanks to [mok0](https://github.com/BreadOnPenguins/dwm/issues/1) for sharing!